 Boho chic — how to make a dream catcher necklace

 Today I am going to share with you guys one of my favorite necklace designs — a dream catcher!
-It is a relatively difficult project but the end result is absolutely amazing!
-I strongly recommend you to read the tutorial through carefully and try it out.
+It is a bit challenging but the end result is absolutely amazing!

 - 20 gauge and 28 gauge jewelry wire

 - pale pink and gray polymer clay

 - Pale Gray —–Fimo Effect translucent white : Fimo soft white : Fimo Soft black = 7:3:0.05

 - Pale Pink —–Fimo Soft blossom : Fimo Effect translucent white = 7:3